anpapag1/KommPad/README.md

 ## How to Customize

-### Configuration Files

-The functionality of KommPad is defined in the following files:

-1. **`config.ino`**:

-   - Central configuration file where you can define global settings such as layer names and other initialization parameters.

-2. **Layer Files** (`layer1.ino`, `layer2.ino`, `layer3.ino`, `layer4.ino`):

-   - Each file corresponds to a specific layer.
-   - You can customize the button actions, encoder functions, and other layer-specific behavior in these files.
-   - Layer names and actions are defined here.
-For instance, you can assign unique names to each layer (e.g., "Editing", "Gaming", "Productivity") and specify what each button or encoder action does within that context.

 ### Core Files

 The following files implement the core functionality and generally do not need modification: